 If you use business accounting software, chances are you’re already familiar with the two most commonly used accounting methods for small businesses.
 When you set up your bookkeeping software, you have the option to choose either cash basis or accrual basis.

 Both accounting methods have their pros and cons.
-Let’s take a closer look at each accounting method.
+Let’s take a closer look at each and what they mean when it comes to accounting for small business.

 Cash basis is the most common accounting method used by small businesses.
 Most small businesses—with a few exceptions, which we’ll discuss later—file their tax returns and maintain their books using the cash basis accounting method.

 In cash basis accounting: